 Women may be more likely to get UTIs because their urethra is shorter than a man's and is closer to their anus (back passage).

-- going to the toilet as soon as you need to pee and always emptying your bladder fully
+- go to the toilet as soon as you need to pee

-- wiping your bottom from front to back when you go to the toilet
+- wipe your bottom from front to back when you go to the toilet

-- emptying your bladder as soon as possible after having sex
+- pee as soon as possible after having sex

-- not using a contraceptive diaphragm or condoms with spermicidal lubricant on them – you may wish to use another method of contraception instead
+- do not use a diaphragm or condoms with spermicidal lubricant on them – try another type of contraception

-There's currently little evidence to suggest that drinking cranberry juice or using probiotics significantly reduces your chances of getting UTIs.
+Drinking cranberry juice or using probiotics aren't proven to reduce your chances of getting UTIs.